 Yes, winter in Malaga is not an appropriate time for swimming in the sea (although I have seen a few daredevils swimming), but you still can spend the whole day on the beach.

 We came almost every day to the beach to enjoy the gentle and soft sun and clean sea air.
+A warm and sunny winter is one of the main reasons why lots of people decide to leave their countries and live in Spain.

 La Malagueta is the busiest beach in Malaga as it is considered the city's central beach.
 The main part of the beach, located within the city limits, is well equipped: there are cafes, food stalls, changing cabins, toilets, showers, benches, playgrounds for children, and a beach volleyball court.